In this post, we are going to discuss Software Localization, software localization best practices, and software localization translation in detail.

 Why is software localization translation required or important?

 With technology, we can communicate with people from all over the world.
 This is a great thing, both for developers and users.
-For developers, it means there is a potentially unlimited market for any new program or application.
+For developers, it means a potentially unlimited market for any new program or application.
 For users, it means they can communicate with people from all over the world.

 What is Software Localization Testing?